phprn/psr/_docs/psr/PSR-3-logger-interface.md

 namespace Psr\Log;

 /**
- * Describes a logger instance
+ * Describes a logger instance.
  *
  * The message MUST be a string or object implementing __toString().
  *